aplteam/Tatin/docs/TatinUserSettings.md

 Notes:

 * We use the same name as before (`MyUserSettings`) because all Tatin user commands as well as all Tatin API functions assume the existence of an instance of the class `UserSettings` with that name.
-* There are two ways to list the registries: the first one provides just the alias and the uri while the second one provides _all_ data.
+* There are two ways to list the registries: the first one provides just the alias, the uri and the priority while the second one provides _all_ data (API key!).
 * When you fire up a new session of Dyalog APL right  now, it would still look for the user settings file in its standard location.

 ### Make the switch permanent